Steven Van Zandt discography

-This is the discography of Steven Van Zandt (also known as "Little Steven" or "Miami Steve"), an American songwriter, singer and musician.
+This is the discography of Steven Van Zandt (also known as "Little Steven" or "Miami Steve"), an American songwriter, singer, musician, and actor.
 Van Zandt has been featured on records steadily since 1975 as a member of Bruce Springsteen's The E Street Band and Southside Johnny and the Asbury Jukes, as well as with his own band Little Steven and the Disciples of Soul.